-There are two train companies you can use to get to Aguas Calientes, Peru Rail (my choice) and Inca Rail.
+There are two train companies you can use to get to Aguas Calientes – or Machu Picchu Town.
+Peru Rail (again, our choice), and Inca Rail.
 There are three types of train, the basic, the Vista Dome, and the Hiram Bingham.
-The “Vista dome” was the option we picked which cost about 80-100 USD per direction, so around 200 total.
+The “Vista dome” was the option we picked which cost about 80-100 USD per direction.
+About $200 round trip.
 To be quite honest it was worth it to take the step up from the basic option.
-The Vista Dome train is nice with comfortable ~reclining~ seats, huge windows on the sides and above you, and only on average $10 more per direction than the economy train.
+The Vista Dome train is nice with reclining seats, with huge windows beside and above you.
+On average is it only $10 more per direction than the economy train.

 You leave early in the morning, ride a bus for 6 hours, get to the ruins Midday, leave.
 There are also two-day trips with buses you can take and different ways to get there.
 When you get to Cusco ask your hostel, these are probably the cheapest way to get to Machu Picchu, though possibly also the least rewarding.